Welcome back to another installment of ‘Jobs that I have had’.

 This next batch of jobs showcase the imbalance of power in the workplace.
 Sometimes it lies with management, some times it lies with the workers.
 I have isolated 2 prior jobs to highlight what I mean;

-The Library Jobs.
-I was poor, so my University gave me ‘work study’ jobs.
+I was poor, so my University gave me ‘work study’ library jobs.
 Think of it like modern day Indentured Servitude.
 The posts did not include things like; ‘Washer Woman’ anymore but the concept remains consistent.
 I needed money and my betters needed cheap labor.

 The University has a complex system of various libraries all involving different levels of desirability.